User Guide

 Source Type

 The Source Type aims to clarify the type of information sources used in the argument or counter.
 There are two Source Types to choose from: Self-explanatory and Linked References.
 The self-explanatory type represents arguments that are supported by the principles of logic and do not need external references.
-In contrast, when selecting the source type Linked References, the argument or counter submitter acknowledges that (i) certain parts of the argument require external references, and that (ii) they are linking those references to the submission.
+In contrast, when selecting the source type Linked References, the argument submitter acknowledges that (i) certain parts of the argument require external references, and that (ii) they are linking those references to the submission.
 That's where the name Linked References comes from.

 Anonymous

 This is a check box.
-If checked, the platform keeps the identity of the user submitting an argument or counterargument confidential.
+If checked, the platform keeps the identity of the user submitting an argument or counter confidential.
 Of note, the anonymity status can be changed at any time.
 For example, a user may choose to submit an argument anonymously at first, but later reveal their identity if the argument becomes one of the top-selected ones.

 Editing and Deleting